sitegeist/Sitegeist.Monocle/README.md

 }
 ```

-*Please note that containers are only rendered for the uppermost prototype that is rendered in the styleguide.
-For all other
+*When multiple styleguide elements are nested please note that only the container for the outermost element will be rendered.
+For all nested elements
-prototype only the renderer is evaluated.
+the container will be omitted.
 This also applies to prototypes rendered by `Sitegeist.Monocle:Preview.Prototype`.*

 ### Preview Configuration